firefly-iii/firefly-iii/README.md

 ## Current state
 I have the basics up and running.
 Test coverage is currently coming, slowly.

-Although I have not checked extensively, some forms and views have CSRF vulnerabilities.
-This is because not all views escape all characters by default.
-Will be fixed.

 Questions, ideas or other things to contribute?
 [Let me know](https://github.com/JC5/firefly-iii/issues/new)!